innolitics/rdm/rdm/init_files/documents/software_plan.md

 1. **Identify Activities Performed**

     Using the merge request description and the content of the changes, determine which activities were performed and which were performed partially or completely.
-If it's unclear, ask the merge-request author for clarification.
+If it's unclear, ask the pull-request author for clarification.

 2. **Determine Appropriateness**